 If you’ve been charged with a misdemeanor, traffic offense, or city ordinance violation in the Savannah Municipal Court, it’s important to take your case seriously and hire a Savannah municipal court lawyer.
+If your case involves a recent arrest, especially for DUI, it is crucial to act quickly to protect your rights.
 Minor charges can have serious long-term implications if not addressed.

-Jarrett Maillet J.D., P.C., often sees that people who have not previously encountered legal problems find the court system extremely intimidating.
+Jarrett Maillet J.D., P.C., often sees that people who have not previously encountered legal problems find the court system and their legal situation extremely intimidating and complicated.
 We offer experienced, compassionate legal counsel to represent you through the Municipal Court process and preserve your future.
-We can guide you through legal options for DUIs, shoplifting, and probation violations.
+We can guide you through legal options for DUI charges, shoplifting, and probation violations.
 Our firm can work to secure the most favorable outcome for you.

 Jarrett Maillet J.D., P.C., uses our experience, authoritativeness, and trustworthiness in every Municipal Court matter we handle.
 We have spent years defending clients in courts all over Georgia.
-Our attorneys are former prosecutors who have built our practice around misdemeanor and municipal cases.
+Our attorneys are former prosecutors, giving us unique insight into how a prosecutor builds a case and allowing us to anticipate prosecution strategies in even the most complicated criminal charges.

 Our founder’s courtroom experience enables us to provide strategic advantages for clients.
 Jarrett Maillet J.D., P.C., is trusted throughout Savannah for open and honest communication, individualized legal strategies, and reliable results.
+We offer a full range of legal services to address even the most complicated municipal court matters.
 We take your case seriously, and we take you seriously.

 The Savannah Municipal Court handles a wide range of lower-level offenses, including: